 About Quote 2 Cast

 In 2020, for obvious reasons, our Quote 2 Cast Summit went virtual for the first time.
-And while the jury is still out on 2021's format, we are as excited as ever to invite our partners, clients, and friends to partake in a bit of the ATG Cognizant mystique.
+And while a second virtual summit is not what we would have wished for, we are as excited as ever to invite our partners, clients, and friends to partake in a bit of the ATG Cognizant mystique.
 It's a special blend of deep domain knowledge, a super-charged can-do attitude, and a big ol' dollop of aw-shucks folksiness.

 So, regardless of whether we get to see you in Montana or simply in a tiny webinar window, you can be certain that your attendance means that world to us and that we'll slather the ATG Way onto every interaction we have with you.

 Known as the Garden City for its dense trees and lush green landscape, Missoula is nestled in the heart of the northern Rockies where five valleys converge.
 Missoula is a center for education, medicine, technology, and the arts.
 Fly fishermen, rafters, kayakers and canoers thrive on the nearby waters.

 "Eventually, all things merge into one, and a river runs through it.
 The river was cut by the world's great flood and runs over rocks from the basement of time.
 On some of the rocks are timeless raindrops.
 Under the rocks are the words, and some of the words are theirs.
 I am haunted by waters."

 - Norman Maclean, A River Runs Through It